Why Skylake Yosemite Camp?

 Does Skylake Have a Swimming Pool?

 No. We think swimming pools belong in country clubs, backyards and health clubs.
 A big lake is essential to a special camp experience.
 Skylake is located on five-mile long Bass Lake in the Sierra National Forest.
 We have our own large private dock with an enclosed swim area for our younger swimmers.
-The lake is always at a warm temperature for swimming and perfect for waterskiing, wakeboarding and tubing activities.
+The lake is always at a warm temperature for swimming and perfect for waterskiing, wakeboarding, stand up paddle boarding and more.

 Will I Be Able to Stay in Touch with My Child?